Cleg83/Resurrect-The-Bedlam-Six-/README.md

 * [Bootstrap](https://getbootstrap.com/) - For the layout of most pages.

+* [Chrome Developer Tools](https://developers.google.com/web/tools) - To troubleshoot and test features, solve issues with responsiveness and styling.

+* [Cloud Convert](https://cloudconvert.com/) - To convert images to webp format.

 * [CSS Glass](https://css.glass/) - For the glass layer of the home page content section.

-* [Cloud Convert](https://cloudconvert.com/) - To convert images to webp format.

 * [Favicon.io](https://favicon.io/) To create favicon.